iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README.md

 | p99 | R$84.52 |
 | max | R$409.68 |

-p95 was used as the high-freight threshold to keep a workable sample, but the real break is p99 — p90 to p95 adds R$11, p95 to p99 adds R$39, p99 to max adds R$325.
+Freight is cheap for most items and then climbs sharply at the top end. p90 to p95 adds R$11, p95 to p99 adds R$39, and p99 to the maximum adds R$325.

-High-freight items average 10,264g against 1,664g for normal ones: 6.2x the weight, 4.1x the freight.
+Heavier items cost more to ship, as expected.
+Items above the 95th percentile of freight average 10,264g against 1,664g for the rest — 6.2x the weight and 4.1x the freight.

-But weight is not the only driver.
-Across distance bands, average weight never leaves the 1,977g–2,189g range while freight climbs from R$13.16 to R$35.92 — a 173% rise with weight effectively held flat.
+But weight is not the only thing driving it.
+Across distance bands, average weight stays between 1,977g and 2,189g while freight climbs from R$13.16 to R$35.92.
+That is a 173% rise on parcels of roughly the same weight.

-The same thing shows up by state:
+The same pattern shows up by state:

 | State | Orders | Avg freight | % high freight |
 |---|---|---|---|